Milwaukee, Wisconsin, has 471,507 Medicare plan beneficiaries. Of those, about 223,000 utilize the benefits of a

-Medigap plans cover the costs of health care that Medicare won’t cover in Milwaukee, Wisconsin.
+Medigap plans cover health care costs that Medicare won’t cover in Milwaukee, Wisconsin.
 These plans are sold privately to Medicare beneficiaries.
 The benefits of a Medigap plan are standard across the nation, though rates vary from region to region.

 One Medicare Supplement available in Milwaukee, Wisconsin, is the Wisconsin Basic Plan.
 It offers simple coverage for a premium between $130.68 and $429.62.
 The basic plan covers some mental health needs and provides extra home care days.

 The Wisconsin 50% plan is similar to Medigap Plan K. It covers 50% of nearly all the costs outside of Medicare and has premiums from $115.10 to $121.60.
 Other riders are available for an increased premium.

 The Wisconsin High Deductible Medicare (HDE) supplement plan is nearly identical to the Wisconsin 50% plan.
 The only difference between them is the HDE plan’s high deductible of $2,340.
 The monthly premium here is lower, from $78.72 to $109.23.

 The average cost of Medicare Supplement plans in Milwaukee, Wisconsin

 Medicare Part D prescription drug plans

 Part D plans help cover prescriptions that Medicare or Medigap plans don’t in Milwaukee, Wisconsin.
 These plans are great for people with limited incomes who can’t afford some medications.
 These plans are separate from your standard Medicare plan.